Krillh/Airzlinshire/Gvar/Old Gvar.md

 When making a clause, you start with a subject.
 This is the person, place, thing, or idea that you want to describe.
 After that, you add the subject marker /e/.
 Now you need a verb, something that the subject is doing.
 If it is a reflexive verb, end it with the particle /oe/, otherwise end it with /o/.
 If the verb is not reflexive, you need an object.
 This can be nearly anything, including another clause.
 If the object is not direct, you must use a preposition before it.
 You may add as many prepositions and objects as you like.
 Then, if you wish, you may add a conjunction and start a dependent clause.
 This is the same process as the independent clause now.

 ### Example 1:
-/pan e ksevi o bil s dvavi o paqa kan/
+/pan e ksevi o bil s dvavi o pasha kan/

-pan - n. the self
+- pan - n. the self
-e - subject marker
+- e - subject marker
-ksevi - v. need
+- ksevi - v. need
-o - typical verb marker
+- o - typical verb marker
-bil - n. helper (direct object because of the lack of preposition) s - conjunction meaning "for" or "to", indicating reason, or purpose dvavi - v. carry.
-Notice, there is no subject in the dependent clause because it's clear though context who the sub
+- bil - n. helper (direct object because of the lack of preposition)
+- s - conjunction meaning "for" or "to", indicating reason, or purpose
+- dvavi - v. carry.
+Notice, there is no subject in the dependent clause because it's clear though context who the subject is (the helper)
+- o - typical verb marker
+- pasha - a. my
+- kan - n. basket

+All together, the sentence translates to: "I need a helper to carry my basket".